 Nitrogen purity using the PSA technique can be up to 99.999%, depending on the efficiency of the adsorbent and reliability of the overall system.

 Membrane Nitrogen Generator Working Principle

 Nitrogen membrane technology is another efficient alternative to PSA nitrogen systems.
 It utilizes a high-selectivity membrane for nitrogen gas separation.
 The material is a semi-permeable layer made of thousands of flexible, cylindrical filaments with pore sizes ranging from 0.03 to 10 microns.

 To separate nitrogen gas, dry, compressed air is applied over the material which is housed in a cylindrical vessel (it is essential to use dehumidified air to prevent clogging of the membrane fibers).
 The membrane allows N2 to pass through but inhibits oxygen, water vapor, inert gases, and air-borne impurities.
 The selectivity of the membranes is highly dependent on pore size.
 Membrane type nitrogen generators can generate nitrogen gas with purities up to 99.95% per volume.

-NiGen offers industrial nitrogen generators suitable for reliable operation in most industrial settings.
+NiGen offers on-site nitrogen generators suitable for reliable operation in most industrial settings.

 Nitrogen Generators – PSA vs. Membrane

 Pressure swing absorption and membrane nitrogen generators are reliable systems capable of producing high-purity (up to 99% per volume) nitrogen gas.
 The main difference is in the mode of operation (PSA systems utilize adsorbents while membrane systems utilize HFMs).
 Industrial users can choose from these two options based on cost considerations, quality, and efficiency.